Martin Luther King Jr. Day Opportunities to Volunteer and Celebrate in Philadelphia

 Honor the legacy of the civil rights leader with these events and service opportunities.

-Also know as the “Streetsweeper” speech, its words today are as impactful as they were 50-something years ago: “Number one in your life’s blueprint should be a deep belief in your own dignity, your own worth and your own somebodiness.
+Also known as King’s “Streetsweeper” speech, its words today are as impactful as they were 50-something years ago: “Number one in your life’s blueprint should be a deep belief in your own dignity, your own worth and your own somebodiness.
 Don’t allow anybody to make you feel that you are nobody.
 Always feel that you count.
 Always feel that you have worth, and always feel that your life has ultimate significance.”

 Greater Philadelphia Martin Luther King Day of Service